Uberspace/lab/source/guide_matomo.rst

   * your MySQL hostname, username and password: the hostname is ``localhost`` and you should know your MySQL credentials_ by now.
 If you don't, start reading again at the top.
   * your Matomo database name: we suggest you use an additional_ database.
 For example: isabell_matomo
   * Administrator (*Super User*) username and password: choose a username (maybe not *admin*) and a strong password for the super user
+  * Name and URL of the first website you want to track with Matomo (more can be added after installation)

 Privacy
 =======
 Matomo can be configured to ensure that users' privacy is respected.
 This is required in some countries.
 A detailed guide for configuring privacy settings in Matomo can be found `here <https://matomo.org/docs/privacy/>`_.